-The Serials Department is divided into four units.
-Three units provide searching, order, receipt and copy cataloging functions for serials titles for the Library, including those serials written in vernacular languages.
+The Serials Department is divided into five units.
+Three units (Serials Units I, II and III) provide searching, order, receipt and copy cataloging functions for serials titles for the Library, including those serials published in foreign languages.
+A fourth unit (Vernacular Serials) provides searching, order, receipt and copy cataloging functions for serial titles published in Asian vernacular languages.

-The Serials department is also responsible for managing and providing public service to the Periodical/Microform Room and for Bindery Services.
+The Microforms/Periodicals Unit is responsible for managing and providing public service to the Periodical/Microform Room and for Bindery Services.

-1) Serials -Order/Receiving & Copy Cataloging
+1) Serials -Order/Receiving & Copy Cataloging (Serials Units I.II and III

-Provides searching and verification for all . serial titles requested by the Library.
-Prepares orders for this material, corresponds with suppliers as necessary and maintains online and records (as appropriate) manual for all transactions.
+Provides searching and verification for all serial titles requested by the Library except for those vernacular titles handled by the vernacular unit.
+Prepares orders for this material, corresponds with suppliers as necessary and maintains online and manual records (as appropriate) for all transactions.
 Verifies delivery and receipt of serial material.
 Maintains record of order files, monitors vendor performance, updates outstanding orders and checks in and claims serial received.
-Searches for cataloging copy for newly acquired or previously uncataloged serials, downloads; online network copy, and/or enters bibliographic /information into the the Library's online system.
-Continues retro-spective conversion of older manual serial catalog records into machine readable format for entry into the online system.
+Searches for cataloging copy for newly acquired or previously uncataloged serials, downloads online network copy, and/or enters bibliographic information into the Library's online system.
+Continues retrospective conversion of older manual serial catalog records into machine readable format for entry into the online system.